 The Company is required to comply with the Solvency Standard for Non-Life Insurance Business (2014) published by the Reserve Bank of New Zealand (RBNZ).
 The Solvency Standard determines the Minimum Solvency Capital (MSC) required.
 A requirement of nib nz limited's insurance licence is that it maintains capital above the MSC.

-The overriding objective underpinning the capital management approach is to operate with a level of capital judged to be commercially prudent Maintaining a buffer above the RBNZ MSC for the Company; Maintaining a level of capital that supports an appropriate financial strength rating; and and within the bounds of the Board's risk appetite, which achieves a balance between: Avoiding holding an excessive level of capital, which would otherwise act to reduce returns on capital for the Company.
+The overriding objective underpinning the capital management approach is to operate with a level of capital judged to be commercially prudent and within the bounds of the Board's risk appetite, which achieves a balance between: